 Just like the car example above, are you buying a Porsche or a Honda?
 Both are reliable; their prices are…a bit different.
 A Carrier is a fantastic HVAC unit, but it is typically going to be $800 – $2,500 more expensive than comparable units, and there are other options out there that are just as reliable.

-Lennox, on the other hand, is probably the most expensive unit out there and I can’t stand them – they have a horrible logistics chain, making repair parts difficult to come by (taking weeks sometimes), poor customer service, and the parts cost three times as much.
+Lennox, on the other hand, is probably the most expensive unit out there and I can’t stand them – in our experience, they have a horrible logistics chain, making repair parts difficult to come by (taking weeks sometimes), poor customer service, and the parts cost three times as much.
 That’s not what this article is about, so read more in: Carrier vs. Lennox Furnace Review.

-My point is that the type of equipment you get is going to affect your HVAC installation cost greatly.
+My point is that the brand of equipment you choose is going to affect your HVAC installation cost greatly.
 People often times call us for an air conditioning installation job and say, “I would like to install Carrier equipment.”
 Now, if you are a future client of ours, I’ll have to warn you – I can be a bit of a smart-ass.
 Why can’t work be fun?
 Besides…I was in the Navy for 11 years, what do you expect.
 So, naturally I respond with, “you don’t tell your doctor which medication to prescribe you, do you?”
 The point is, on the residential level, who you get to install your HVAC unit is far more important than which unit you choose – keep your options open and let your HVAC contractor make a few recommendations – that’s why you spent time finding a reputable contractor!

-For more info on the different unit brands, take a look at: Top 10 Air Conditioner Brands.
+For more info on the different unit brands, take a look at:

-- Side-Note – I recommend steering clear of contractors that are “factory authorized dealers,” or advertise “Your Local Lennox Dealer,” for instance.
+- Side-Note – I recommend steering clear of contractors that are “factory authorized dealers,” or advertise as “Your Local Lennox Dealer,” for instance.
 I truly believe and have witnessed that it’s a conflict of interest to only sell one brand of equipment.
 Just like cars, some equipment has bad years and it’s better to keep your options open.
 With “authorized dealers,” it is in their interest to push that equipment on you, regardless of price.
 There are contractors out there that are licensed to sell all makes and models – I’d look for one of those contractors because it makes no difference to us what you choose to install – what matters is that it is reliable, well-built, and works well for your house without breaking the bank.

 What about features?
 Are you getting a zoning system (recommended for a large or two-story house if it’s within your budget)?
 Does someone in your house have asthma and require an integrated HEPA filter?
 More can be found at: How to Reduce Asthma Symptoms